Cyclotomic and abelian points in backward orbits of rational functions: Cyclotomic points for quadratic maps

 \begin{definition} Let $K$ be a number field, $\phi\in K(x)$ and $\alpha\in K$.
 We say that $\beta\in \phi^{-\infty}(\alpha)$ is a \emph{cyclotomic point} if it belongs to $K(\zeta_N)$ for some $N$-th root of unity $\zeta_N$.
 We call \emph{cyclotomic part} of $K_\infty(\phi,\alpha)$, and we denote it by $K_\infty^c(\phi,\alpha)$, the extension of $K$ generated by all cyclotomic points of $\phi^{-\infty}(\alpha)$. \end{definition}

 Remark~\ref{abelian_part_properties} holds verbatim for the cyclotomic part.

 Cyclotomic points have been studied in~\cite{ostafe}, following ideas of Dvonicich and Zannier~\cite{DZ}, for a rather general class of rational maps.
 The results of~\cite{ostafe} suggest that having infinitely many cyclotomic points in a backward orbit is a very restrictive condition, and only functions that are conjugate to power or Chebyshev maps should provide instances of this phenomenon.
+We recall that a degree $d$ rational function $\phi\in K(x)$ is called \emph{special} if $\phi$ is $K^c$-conjugate to $x^{\pm d}$ or to $\pm T_d(x)$, where $T_d(x)$ is the Chebyshev polynomial of degree $d$.